Tau Beta Pi Leadership

 He received his bachelor of science in electrical engineering from Iowa State University, where he was chapter president and a founding member of the PrISUm solar car team.
 He also has a master's degree in mechanical engineering and management from MIT.

 His career at General Motors included a variety of manufacturing engineering and coporate strategy/planning positions.
 He retired at the end of 2018.
+Currently, he is a lecturer for the engineering and business schools at Oakland University, and also a co-owner, with his wife Michelle, of Challenge Island - Oakland County East, a STEAM enrichment program for children ages 4-14.

 Russ W. Pierce, began serving as a ΤΒΠ